Ripley St Thomas Church of England Academy: History

-The school started life as Ripley Hospital, founded by Julia, wife of Thomas Ripley, a merchant who traded out of Lancaster and Liverpool.
+The school started as Ripley Hospital, founded by Julia, wife of Thomas Ripley, a merchant who traded in Lancaster and Liverpool.
 Thomas Ripley was born in Lancaster in 1791, and had been an apprentice to a grocer and linen draper.
-Since his mercantile career began later than 1807, whether Thomas Ripley was associated with the slave trade is open to speculation as the slave trade was not fully abolished in Britain until 1833.
-It is highly likely that he was involved due to the nature of his mercantile work and how commonplace slave trading was during this era.

-Indeed, much of his wealth stems from the fact that he was one of the first English merchants to embark on trade with China, and much of his subsequent trade was with the East Indies.
+In 1811 he went into business in Lancaster with his brother, but moved to Liverpool in 1818 after a bankruptcy.
+From there he traded with China, and with the East Indies, and much of his wealth stems from the fact that he was one of the first English merchants to do so.
 As a devout Christian, he was keen to establish a charity hospital, modelled on the Liverpool Blue Coat School.
-Having no children, on his death in 1852 he left a considerable sum of money in trust to establish the Ripley Hospital to cater for fatherless children, especially those whose fathers had been lost at sea.
+Having no children, on his death in 1852 he left a considerable sum of money in trust to establish the Ripley Hospital to cater to fatherless children, especially those whose fathers had been lost at sea.

 On 3 November 1864, it was designated to educate an equal number of boys and girls – 300 in total – providing they lived within either 15 mi of Lancaster Priory or 7 mi of Liverpool Cathedral.